A Summary and Analysis of Edgar Allan Poe’s ‘The Purloined Letter’

 ‘The Purloined Letter’ isn’t perfect: it’s really a ten-page story spun or spread out to double that length, which weakens the effect of the reveal, and Dupin’s long-winded explanation of this theory of ratiocination is less effective by being advanced using a few too many examples from logic and the world of games.
 But we can forgive Poe these failings, for with this story – and with the methods of analysis and deduction Dupin practises in the other two Poe stories in which he features – he was inventing the modern detective story.
 Writers have been purloining, and reinventing, Poe’s central idea ever since.

-If you found this short summary and analysis of ‘The Purloined Letter’ useful, you can continue your Poe odyssey with our pick of his greatest stories, his poem ‘To Helen’, and our pick of interesting Poe facts.
+If you found this short summary and analysis of ‘The Purloined Letter’ useful, you can continue your Poe odyssey with our pick of his greatest stories, his poem ‘To Helen’, his classic tale ‘William Wilson’, and our pick of interesting Poe facts.

 Image: Illustration to ‘The Purloined Letter’ by Edgar Allan Poe, by Frederic Lix (c.
 1864), via Wikimedia Commons.